snaiffer/autodeploy_os/README.md

 Check changes with difftool:
 git difftool -d

-## Plans:
-- Check list for modules installation of autodeploy
-- Save sysbench (benchmark) info to file or server
-- There may be some interesting info: http://howtoubuntu.org/things-to-do-after-installing-ubuntu-14-04-trusty-tahr
+There may be some interesting info: http://howtoubuntu.org/things-to-do-after-installing-ubuntu-14-04-trusty-tahr
-- Command for updating enviroment settings in autodeploy_os according to the current env. settings

 ## Bugs:
 In case of problems with desktop or background image: